Highlights of the Program

 14:30 - 14:55

-- Examine how shared bio-based feedstocks link SAF and renewable diesel markets under growing demand
+- Examining how shared bio-based feedstocks link SAF and renewable diesel markets under growing demand

-- Compare how policy frameworks and carbon credit systems influence feedstock allocation and pricing
+- Comparing how policy frameworks and carbon credit systems influence feedstock allocation and pricing

-- Explore how benchmarks and transparent valuation support market confidence amid feedstock competition
+- Exploring how benchmarks and transparent valuation support market confidence amid feedstock competition

 14:55 - 15:00